WBDC’s Equity Match Grant Program awards an additional $400,000 in grants to local women-owned businesses

 Connecticut Lt.
 Governor Susan Bysiewicz and WBDC Founder Fran Pastore will visit awardees throughout May and June.

-STATEWIDE, CT: The Women’s Business Development Council (WBDC) is awarding nearly $400,000 in grants to women-owned businesses in Connecticut.
+MAY 3, 2021 (STATEWIDE, CT) The Women’s Business Development Council (WBDC) is awarding nearly $400,000 in grants to women-owned businesses in Connecticut.
 These grants are the second round of awards through WBDC’s Equity Match Grant Program, an initiative that has already aided 56 local businesses since December 2020.